a knife and fork in eggs and bacon where to get the best breakfast in Ireland

 Fish dishes on the menu come from the nearby Ballycotton Harbour and Frank Hederman’s Smokehouse.

-Nearby Attractions: Ballycotton Lighthouse
+Nearby Attraction: Ballycotton Lighthouse

 Located on Ballycotton Island, this historic lighthouse is the perfect attraction to explore while in the East Cork region.